tristenwallace/pollify/Readme.md

 This grants the necessary permissions to execute the database initialization script when the PostgreSQL container starts.

+### Handling Migrations

+After setting up the database with Docker, you can run migrations to set up your database schema:

+1.Navigate to the server directory.
+2.Run migrations to set up your database tables: `npm run migrate:all`

+This command will apply all the migrations defined in your project, setting up the database schema as required for the application to function.

 ## Running the Application

 ### Frontend